Kong/docs.konghq.com/app/_hub/imperva/imp-appsec-connector/_index.md

 desc: Integrate Kong Gateway with Imperva API Security to discover, monitor, and protect APIs
 description: #|
-  The plugin, which operates with a very low CPU/memory footprint, captures API calls with request/response payloads and sends them to the Imperva API Security service for inspection.
-API calls are copied and sent in a stream manner as they traverse through the Kong gateway without negatively impacting the inline performance of the gateway or your applications.
+The Imperva API Security plugin connects Kong Gateway with the Imperva API Security service, providing continuous discovery and monitoring of APIs exposed by the API gateway.
+This enables security teams to protect business applications and data against unauthorized access.

-  The API Security receiver service endpoint is configured using a parameter, so that API data are kept under the control of the application owner.
+The plugin operates with a very low CPU and memory footprint, avoiding any negative impact on the inline performance of the gateway or your applications.

-  The API Security service allows security teams continuous discovery and monitoring of APIs exposed by the API gateway to protect business applications and data against unauthorized access.
+The Imperva API Security plugin captures API calls with request/response payloads and sends them to the Imperva API Security service for inspection.
+API calls are copied and streamed through Kong Gateway.
+You provide the API Security receiver service endpoint though the plugin's configuration, so the API data is kept under the control of the application owner.

   # (required) extended description.
   # Use YAML pipe notation for extended entries.
   # EXAMPLE long text format (do not use this entry)